Donald L. Frizzell: Career

 After graduating from Stanford in 1936, Frizzell started working for Shell Oil Company as a micropaleontologist.
 However, he did not consider this job very promising and left it a year later.
 In 1937, he joined the International Petroleum Corporation spending next 7 years working in the oil field of Peru and Ecuador.

 On 29 August 1938, Frizzell married an American arachnologist Harriet Exline Lloyd in Guayaquil, Ecuador.

 In 1939, Frizzell was in M. Smith's 2nd International Directory of Malacologists in Negritos, Peru, and in 1943, M. Smith's International Directory of Malacologists in Guayaquil, Ecuador.

 In January 1945, Frizzell accepted an offer to work as an associate professor in geology department at the University of Texas in Austin.
 In 1946–1948, he spent summers working as a geologist for the Texas Bureau of Economic Geology in Austin.

 In 1948, Frizzell moved to Rolla and started working in the Department of Geology at the University of Missouri School of Mines and Metallurgy.
 At the University of Missouri Frizzell taught micropaleontology, paleontology, petroleum geology, and later also stratigraphic paleontology.

-Having completed work on Foraminitera Frizzell opened new avenues of study in the area of holothurian sclerities.
+Having completed work on Foraminitera Frizzell opened new avenues of study in the area of holothurian sclerites.
 Monograph of fossil holothurian sclerites, written jointly with his wife Harriet Exline, was published in 1955.

-In 1959, Frizzell was awarded a National Science Foundation grant for a two-year (1959 to 1961) study of “Recent otoliths and the Eocene-Oligocene otoliths of the Gulf Coast”.
+In 1959, Frizzell was awarded a National Science Foundation grant for a two-year (1959 to 1961) study of "Recent otoliths and the Eocene-Oligocene otoliths of the Gulf Coast".

 Frizzell kept teaching activities until September 1972.
 He died at Jefferson City, Missouri, in Still Hospital on 17 October 1972.

 Frizzell is honored in the bivalve name Pitar frizzelli Hertlein & Strong, 1948.